RexJaeschke/user-documentation/guides/hack/06-type-aliases/01-intro.md

 Any given type can have multiple aliases, and a type alias can itself have aliases.

 The type being aliased could be as simple as `int`, `string`, or a class type name, or as complicated as a map-like array, a tuple, or a shape.
-For example:
+In the following example, `Point` is defined to be an alias for a tuple of two `int`s:

 ```Hack
 newtype Point = (int, int);